SBME’s Career Accelerator:

 The mentorship program will take place from January to April.
 Through monthly check-ins, participants will be able to assess progress and outcomes and set new goals.
 At the end of the program, SBME will ask mentors and mentees to reflect on their outcomes and evaluate success based on the goals laid out in the IDP.

 The table below provides milestones, deliverables and resources to support both mentors and mentees through the mentorship process.

 Program Timeline & Deliverable

 Career Accelerator Welcome Orientation!

 SBME will be hosting an Orientation and Program Kick-off event for matched mentee and mentor pairs.
 This social event will be delivered in partnership with Advice to A Scientist.

 WHEN: January TBD

 IDP Review & Goal Setting

-During your initial meeting, please review and discuss the mentees Individual Development Plan (IDP).
+During your second meeting, please review and discuss the mentees Individual Development Plan (IDP).
 This will involve an insightful discussion between the mentor and student.
 This discussion will help the student to set goals and develop plans towards their career(s) of choice.

 RESOURCES: For more information about IDP’s, please visit CIHR’s IDP Resource website.